oyster-catcher/HopperGuidance/README.md

 - Lets you tune the parameters to the craft

 You can choose a particular latitude and longitude and altitude to land at, although currently this works best close to the landing site such as within 10km.
-It certainly handle descent from orbit very well as it suffers from Flat Earthism and treats the planet surface as flat and doesn't understand orbits or atmospheric drag.
-It may waste quick a bit of fuel trying to keep to the pre-calculated trajectory too.
-You can give it a try though, its all good run.
+It certainly handle descent from orbit very well as it suffers from Flat Earthism and treats the planet surface as flat, doesn't handle orbits or atmospheric drag.
+It may waste quite a bit of fuel trying to keep to the pre-calculated trajectory too.
+You can give it a try though, its all good fun.

 The algorithm used is aimed to be an implementation of the G-FOLD algorithm for fuel optimal diverts reputably used by Lars Blackmore for landing the SpaceX Falcon-9 rocket.
 However my algorithm is simplified version.
 See later.